sieg-i/esync-subgraph/README.md

 # esync-subgraph
-Subgraphs for several smart contracts running on the esync.network blockchain
+Subgraphs for smart contracts running on the esync.network blockchain.

 RPC url for esync.network mainnet: https://rpc.esync.network

+The repository contains also a `docker-compose.yaml` file to deploy and run the subgraph locally for dev/testing purposes.

+See the official graph-node documentation for further information how to run and consume subgraphs: https://github.com/graphprotocol/graph-node/blob/master/docs/getting-started.md

 ## ABIs